Research operating normally with restrictions

 Tenure-track assistant professorships may postpone the evaluation date by six months.
 If the crisis and the restriction of research activities continue for longer than expected, a postponement of one year will be considered upon request.

 According to the OWP (§23), the employment of assistants (doctorate, PostDoc) can be extended beyond the maximum period of employment upon request.

 Insofar as experimental semester/project work, Bachelor's thesis, Master's thesis must be interrupted or delayed by these measures, the submission deadline can be postponed accordingly upon request to the faculty.

 For SNSF funded projects ending before 31 December 2020, a cost-neutral extension can be requested.
 If funds are not sufficient to cover the extension period, you can apply for an additional contribution of two months.
 For projects ending after 31 December 2020, an application for a cost-neutral extension can be applied two to four months before the end of the project.

-The SNSF also offers the possibility of bridging funding in the event that applications cannot be submitted until 1 October due to the crisis.
 Further information on the SNSF measures can be found on the SNSF website and in the FAQ on COVID-19.
 We also recommend subscribing to the SNSF newsletter.